2-Day Trip to Athens Greece | Best Sites & Activities

 Read here my dedicated post on the Complete List of Ottoman Monuments in Athens.

-Is Parthenon the same as Acropolis?
+Is the Parthenon the same as the Acropolis?

-No, Acropolis is the Hill on top of which the Parthenon along with Erechteion and Athena Nike Temples are housed.
-Related Post: 16 Things to Know Before You Visit Acropolis
+No, it is not.
+The Acropolis is the Hill on top of which the Parthenon, along with the Erechtheion and the Athena Nike Temple, are housed.

-Are there any UNESCO monuments in Athens?
+Are there any UNESCO Monuments in Athens?

 Daphni Monastery

 Acropolis Hill is a UNESCO World Heritage site as well as the Byzantine Monastery of Daphni, 12,5 km from Acropolis and toward Eleusis town in the Peloponnese.
-They have also added Ancient Lavrion near the Temple of Poseidon in Sounion in a tentative list (to be considered for inclusion in the future).

 What is the Weather like in Athens?
 When is Best to Visit Athens?

 Greece has four distinct seasons, with hot and dry summers, wet/cold/snowy winters, and mild spring and fall.
-Read here my dedicated post on when is the best time to go to Greece for more details on the Greek climate.
+Read my dedicated post on when is the best time to go to Greece is for more details on the Greek climate.

-Yes, do purchase the Acropolis ticket in advance if you are visiting Athens in the summer (normal €20), as the lines can get really crazy and long.
-If you are going to more sites than just Acropolis you better buy the combo ticket (€30) that permits entry within five days to the:
+Yes, do purchase the Acropolis ticket in advance if you are visiting Athens in the summer (€30), as the lines can get crazy and long.

 Where to Stay in Athens